Quantum Merlin-Arthur proof systems for synthesizing quantum states: Introduction

-In addition, we prove that \stateQCMA{}, which is a variant of \stateQMA{} in which the optimal quantum witness state is classical (i.e., a binary string) for the completeness condition, can archive perfect completeness:
+In addition, we prove that \stateQCMA{}, which is a variant of \stateQMA{} in which only classical witnesses (i.e., binary strings) are considered for both completeness and soundness conditions, can achieve perfect completeness: